ANSC/FSHN 492 WI

 OFFERED: Spring and Fall Semesters

-FKLO 1.1.
-Integrate scientific information and research into practice by being able to use current information technologies to locate and apply evidence-based guidelines and protocols .
+KRDN 1.2 Use current information technologies to locate and apply evidence-based guidelines and protocols.

-FKLO 2.3.
-Identify and describe the roles of others with whom the Registered Dietitian collaborates in the delivery of food and nutrition services.
+KRDN 2.5 Identify and describe the work of interprofessional teams and the roles of others with whom the registered dietitian nutritionist collaborates in the delivery of food and nutrition services.

 COURSE OBJECTIVES: